rvdh/aws_lambda_bunq2ynab/README.md

-BUNQ_INSTALLATION_TOKEN | From the output of the test above - without the single quotes BUNQ_SERVER_PUBLIC_KEY | From the output of the test above - without the single quotes BUNQ_USER_ID | From the output of the test above (line beginning with UserPerson) BUNQ_ACCOUNT_ID | From the output of the test above - choose the account you wish to monitor
+BUNQ_INSTALLATION_TOKEN | From the output of the test above - without the single quotes BUNQ_SERVER_PUBLIC_KEY | From the output of the test above - without the single quotes BUNQ_USER_ID | From the output of the test above (line beginning with UserPerson)

 * At "Handler", type: list_budget.lambda_handler
 * Click 'Save'